Is there a new medicine against Alzheimer’s [2024]?

 For a new medicine to be available in the EU, it must first receive approval from the European Medicines Agency (EMA).
 In 2024, two new Alzheimer's treatments were under review by the EMA: Leqembi (lecanemab) and Kisunla (donanemab).

-While the decision on Kisunla is still pending, the EMA rejected Leqembi’s approval in July 2024 1.
-However, just a month later, the UK's Medicines and Healthcare products Regulatory Agency (MHRA) approved Leqembi 2.
-Although it is not available in the EU, Leqembi is now accessible to Alzheimer's patients in the UK.
+While the decision on Kisunla is still pending, the EMA approved Leqembi’s approval in November 2024, after initially rejecting it in July 1.
+Just a month after the EMA's initial rejection of Leqembi, the UK's Medicines and Healthcare products Regulatory Agency (MHRA) approved it 2.
+Although it is not available in the EU yet (that will start becoming the case over the course of 2025), Leqembi is now accessible to Alzheimer's patients in the UK.
 This makes it the newest medicine for Alzheimer's in Europe.

 The EMA's main concern was a side effect called amyloid-related imaging abnormalities (ARIA).
 ARIA involves swelling or bleeding in the brain.
 Although most cases of ARIA were mild, some patients experienced serious complications.
 Including brain bleeds requiring hospitalization.
 The risk of ARIA was higher in people with a specific genetic factor (ApoE4).
 This includes many Alzheimer’s patients.

-Because of these safety concerns and the small effect of the treatment, the EMA decided not to approve Leqembi 1.
+Because of these safety concerns and the small effect of the treatment, the EMA initially decided not to approve Leqembi 1.
+However, in November 2024, they reversed that decision.

 Why was Leqembi approved by the MHRA?